Victor Djorbenadze

 Victor Djorbenadze (ვიქტორ ჯორბენაძე) (1925-1999) was a Georgian architect, best known for the Wedding Palace in Tbilisi.

 Early life and education

 Djorbenadze, known as widely as "Butza" to his friends, was born July 28, 1925, in Kharkiv while his father, Nikoloz Jorbenadze, served in the Red Army.
 In 1928 he moved to Samtredia, where his mother, Lubov Sanadze, worked as one of the country's leading obstetricians.
 Due to his mother's status, Djorbenadze enjoyed a privileged childhood with private tutors in music and foreign languages.

-He avoided the draft while studying architecture at the Georgian Polytechnic Institute in Tbilisi from 1940-1946.
-Upon graduation, he worked for the design and construction branch of Samtredia Ministry of Agriculture (1946-1952) before enrolling in the Giprogor Russian Institute of Urban and Investment Development in Moscow from 1952-1956 and apprenticing with Stalinist architect Mikhail Parusnikov.
+He avoided the draft while studying architecture at the Georgian Polytechnic Institute in Tbilisi from 1940 to 1946.
+Upon graduation, he worked for the design and construction branch of the Samtredia Ministry of Agriculture (1946-1952) before enrolling in the Giprogor Russian Institute of Urban and Investment Development in Moscow from 1952-1956 and apprenticing with Stalinist architect Mikhail Parusnikov.

 Career

 Djorbenadze returned to Tbilisi in 1957, working first as chief architect of Tbilisi's Kalinin district (covering parts of present-day Mtatsminda, Sololaki, and Rustaveli Avenue neighborhoods), and then at the design and cost-estimation bureau of the Tbilisi executive committee.
 From 1959 he began work for the municipal planning and design workshop TbilQalaqProekt (Tbilisi City Project), where he spent the rest of his career.
 In addition to architecture and planning, Djorbenadze had a keen interest in Georgian architectural history, advocated for the protection of historic buildings, and was known to travel around the country documenting monuments at his own expense.
 He also published essays on architecture, including a 1958 review of Mtskheta as an "architectural ensemble" and thus model of planning cities.